chaaland/chaaland.github.io/_drafts/2019-09-30-gauss-newton.md

     return words, np.asarray(freqs)
 {% endhighlight %}

-We can now use this data to get a plot of top 100 word's frequencies.
-Plotting freq vs. rank as in Figure 1 gives a good indication that a _power law_ of the form
+Plotting each word's frequency in the text versus its rank as in Figure 1 gives a good indication that a _power law_ of the form

 $$ f(r) = Kr^\alpha $$